 Our vision for training and practice in school psychology is informed by the Blueprint for School Psychology, published by the National Association of School Psychologists (NASP).

-EdS Interview Day will be on February 24, 2023 in person.
-Please check this page for more details.
+EdS Interview Day will be on February 24, 2023 ONLINE.
+Please check our Apply page for more details.

 Get deep knowledge of child development, school and family systems and individual differences in behavior.

 Obtain the skills necessary for competent delivery of mental health services in school settings.